-Unlike the On-Premise POS System, Cloud POS System is an internet-based POS software system provider by a third party.
+Unlike the On-Premise POS System, Cloud POS System is an internet-based POS software system provided by a third party.
 It is also referred to as a Software-as-a-Service (SaaS), which customers can access remotely via the internet after paying a recurring subscription fee.

 The big difference between a Cloud-Based POS System and On-Premise POS System is that a Cloud-Based POS System does not require any specific and complicated IT skills to manage and run a system, everything is connected via a cloud database anytime, anywhere with the internet.
 Nevertheless, the cloud-based POS System is also usually required to pay a subscription fee which normally costs monthly, thereby, there is no existing cost incurred when running.